nazneenprojects/e-commerce_platform_app/README.md

 comprehensive logging.
 The application is containerized using Docker for consistent deployment, with separate configurations for development and production environments.

-The system includes thorough testing coverage with unit tests for business logic and integration tests for API endpoints using pytest.
+The system includes unit tests for business logic and integration tests for API endpoints using pytest.
 Database migrations are handled through Alembic, ensuring smooth schema updates.
 The application is configured for deployment on Render with PostgreSQL database integration, demonstrating real-world deployment practices.
 Documentation is automatically generated through FastAPI's built-in Swagger UI, making API exploration